Rugby league gameplay: 40–20 and 20–40 kick

 The team that kicked is awarded a tap-kick restart from the point that the ball left the field.
 Before the 40–20 rule, the non-kicking team would have otherwise been awarded the scrum feed.
 Until recent years, a successful 40-20 kick resulted in a scrum for the kicking team.
 This was changed and now the attacking team is awarded a tap restart in line from where the ball went out of bounds.

+The 20–40 rule is analogous to the 40–20, but applies to kicks from behind the kicking team's 20-metre line that go into touch beyond the opposing 40-metre line after first hitting the ground.
+The 20–40 rule was introduced by the NRL in 2020 and the Super League in 2021.

 The NRL Women's Premiership has a similar 40–30 rule, where the ball must go into touch past the 30-metre line instead of the 20, in addition to a 20–50 rule which is equivalent to the 20–40 used in men's competition.

-20–40 kick

-The 20–40 rule was introduced by the NRL in Australia in 2020 and the Super League in 2021 to further reward accurate kicking in general play.
-A 20–40 kick must be both accurate and long.
-For a successful 20–40: